franke-hub/SDL/COMMIT.md

 ### 2025/04/25 trunk/maint
 Commits are now sorted in date order rather than reverse date order.

-Removed unnecessary error checking in the Select::~Select (destructor) method implemented in ~/src/cpp/lib/pub/Select.cpp.
+Removed unnecessary error checking in the Select\::~Select (destructor) method implemented in ~/src/cpp/lib/pub/Select.cpp.
 Now that Sockets don't reference Select objects, it's not an issue whether or not Socket objects appear in a Select object's database.